j25519/SentimentScraper/README.md

 # SentimentScraper
 Custom Python script to aggregate public data from online discussion boards regarding home EV chargers.

+Takes an input of a list of URLs and outputs a CSV.

 Utilises different logic for generic forum posts and Reddit posts.
 Converts Reddit links to old.reddit.com URLs for easier scraping.

 # Usage